fredfeng/CS292C/hw1/HW1.md

     (define (bvmax x y)
         (if (equal? (bvsge x y) (int32 1)) x y))

+The above implementation is straightforward but not efficient.
+We'd like to implement an equivalent version without using **if-else** statement.

 Task 1: Verifying the equivalence between **bvmax** and **bvmax0**.
 In particular, complete the **ver** function in [hw1.rkt](hw1.rkt) using the **verify** API in Rosette.
 If they are not equivalent, please print a counter-example.